-CUEK will be utilizing the Orion BMS Lithium Ion Battery Management System purchased last year, as well as a new BMS Extension.
-The Orion BMS was suggested as a good fit by Enerdel.
-It's a very detailed system as far as user preferences and interface goes.
-The user can view and control the important information about the pack, such as temperatures measurements, state of charge measurements, voltage limits, and current limits.
-This unit will monitor two modules in series, and the BMS Extension will perform the same functions for the other two modules in series.
-This is a centralized system where the wiring and control is direct and simple, which increases safety and reliability.
+CUEK will be utilizing the Orion BMS

+Lithium Ion Battery Management System purchased

+two years ago.
+The Orion BMS was suggested as

+a good fit by Enerdel.
+It's a very detailed

+system as far as user preferences and

+interface goes.
+The user can view and control

+the important information about the pack,

+such as temperatures measurements, state

+of charge measurements, voltage limits,

+and current limits.
+This unit will monitor

+all four modules.
+This is a centralized

+system where the wiring and control is

+direct and simple, which increases safety

+and reliability.